FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/04-Resource-Groups/README.md

 A Resource Group belongs to a single Azure Subscription, but it can contain resources located in different Azure Regions, depending on the service.

+When a Resource Group is created, Azure requires a region.
+This location stores the metadata for the Resource Group, not the resources themselves.

+If the Resource Group's metadata region becomes unavailable, resources running in other Azure Regions continue operating.
+However, management operations such as creating, updating, or deleting resources within that Resource Group may be temporarily unavailable.

 Resource Groups are managed through Azure Resource Manager (ARM), which provides the management layer used to deploy, update, organize, and control Azure resources.

 Resource Groups work together with Azure RBAC, Azure Policy, Resource Locks, and Tags to provide governance and resource management.